brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 |U|2024-05-31 20:09:45.208234|19998|1996-07-04|1996-08-01|20240531200945200000000000000000065|
 |D|2024-05-31 20:09:45.208234|19998|||20240531200945200000000000000000069|

 OK, when `cdc_operation=D` for delete, we get `NULL` or the empty string back in the data fields other than the `order_id`.
 I can't tell the difference in the Athena UI, but `DATE(NULL) = NULL` so it must be the empty string, as we get a parse error.
 Why the empty string?
-Probably because the source data is `.csv`, so there's no notion of `NULL`-ness distince from the empty string.
-Using the alternative Parquet format is a better choice, as it would provide a way of expressing `NULL`, as well as mote metadat like column type information.
+Probably because the source data is `.csv`, so there's no notion of `NULL`-ness distinct from the empty string.
+Using the alternative Parquet format is a better choice, as it would provide a way of expressing `NULL`, as well as more metadata, like column type information.

 ??? note "SQL Interface as REPL"
     I use the SQL UI to whatever database I'm using to answer questions I have about how functions behave in these kinds of scenarios. `SELECT DATE(NULL)` is a valid SQL statement and returns `NULL`. `SELECT DATE('')` is also a valid statement but returns the parse error, confirming my suspicion.
 Learning that I don't actually need a `FROM` clause is a superpower, turning the SQL interface into a kind of REPL.